raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Partition key only (hash)
     - Unique for each item
     - Diverse so that data is distributed
-- Partition key and Sort key
+- Partition key and Sort key(hash + range)
     - Combination must be unique
     - Data is grouped by partition key and sorted by sort key (also called range key)
 - Choosing a Partition key
     - High cardinality
     - Maximizes distribution
-- Data is divided in partitions based on the hash of the partition key
+- **Data is divided in partitions based on the hash of the partition key**
-- Can calculate the number of partitions with the formula
+- Can calculate the number of partitions with the formula(we do not need to know these formula)
 $CEIL(MAX((RCU/3000+WCU/1000),(SIZE/10GB))$
 - Can optimize partitions with Write Sharding, or adding random but predictable suffix to partition keys in order to spread writes across multiple partitions

 ## RCU and WCU

+-
 - Read and write capacities have to be provisioned per table
 - Can set up auto-scaling of RCU/WCU but it's more expensive
 - Throughput can be exceeded temporarily with burst credit but if you don't have any credit you get a `ProvisionedThroughputException` error
 - These errors can be from hot keys, hot partition or very large items
-- Reads can be either Strongly consistent or eventually consistent
+- `Reads can be either Strongly consistent or eventually consistent`
-- RCUs and WCUs are spread evenly among partitions
+- **RCUs and WCUs are spread evenly among partitions**
 - Read Capacity Units (RCU)
-    - 1 RCU = 1 strongly consistent read/second or 2 eventually consistent read/second for items up to 4KB
+    - `1 RCU = 1 strongly consistent read/second or 2 eventually consistent read/second for items up to 4KB`
-    - More KB, more RCUs
+    - `More KB, more RCUs`
     - KBs are rounded up ⇒ 4.5KB item needs 2 WCUs
 - Write Capacity Units (WCU)
-    - 1 WCU = 1 write/second for an item up to 1KB
+    - `1 WCU = 1 write/second for an item up to 1KB`
-    - More KB, more WCUs
+    - `More KB, more WCUs`
     - KBs are rounded up ⇒ 2.5KB item needs 3 WCUs

 ## Local Secondary Index (LSI)

+- Alternative Sort Key for your table
 - Up to 5 alternate range keys for a table, local to the hash key
 - Must be exactly one scalar attribute, either String, Number or Binary
 - Eventually consistent or strongly consistent reads
 - Partition key must be the same as the base table
 - Shares capacity with base table
-- Defined at table creation time
+- **Defined only at table creation time**

 ## Global Secondary Index (GSI)

+- Alternative Primary Key (HASH or HASH+RANGE) from the base table
 - Made of partition key and optional sort key
 - Creates a new table where you can project attributes on
 - Has its own provisioned capacity
 - Can be modified or updated whenver
 - Only eventually consistent reads
-- If GSI's WCU are throttled, also the base table's writes will be throttled
+- `If GSI's WCU are throttled, also the base table's writes will be throttled`

 ## DynamoDB Streams

-- A changelog stream of all CUD activities in DynamoDB
+- Ordered stream of item-level modifications (create/update/delete) in a table
 - Built on shards like Kinesis, but automatically provisioned by AWS
 - Can be read by EC2/Lambda (as Event Source Mapping) to react in quasi-real-time to changes
 - Needed for cross-region replication